 What Is The Everyday Price Index (EPI)?– The EPI, published by the American Institute for Economic Research, aims to reflect the price uncertainty (i.e., unexpected and unavoidable price changes) people face in connection with purchases they cannot easily adjust from one month to the next.
 The EPI tracks a subset of prices out of the broader Consumer Price Index (CPI), reported by the Bureau of Labor Statistics (BLS).
 The CPI includes prices of all goods and services purchased by a typical urban consumer.
 The EPI, in contrast, includes only the goods and services purchased on a day-to-day basis.
 The EPI includes prices of such everyday items as food, utilities, fuel, prescription drugs, telephone services, etc. The EPI index has risen at a faster rate than the CPI over the past ten years.

-We hope you enjoy reading these articles along with us and hope you find them informative.
-Please forward this to your family and friends.
+We hope you enjoy reading these articles along with us and that you find them informative.
+Please forward this to your friends and family.

 J. Mark Nickell & Co.

 Disclosure – The articles mentioned in This Week with J. Mark Nickell & Co. are for information and educational purposes only.
 They represent a sample of the numerous articles that the firm reads each week to stay current on financial and economic topics.
 The articles are linked to websites separate from the J. Mark Nickell & Co. website.
 The opinions expressed in these articles are the opinions of the author and not J. Mark Nickell & Co.
 This is not an offer to buy or sell any security.
 J. Mark Nickell & Co. is under no obligation to update any of the information in these articles.
 We cannot attest to the accuracy of the data in the articles.